 There is a relevant historical precedent for the use of a flexible standard product instead of a custom product with a lower direct cost per unit.
-While EPROMs have a cost per bit that is 2 to 3 times that of ROMs, they have consistently captured almost half the programmable memory market, measured in bits shipped.
+While EPROMs have a cost per bit that is 2 to 3 times that of ROMs, they have consistently captured almost half the programmable memory market. measured in bits shipped.
 See Figure 2.
-Many of the reasons for the use of EPROMs are the same as those for the use of programmable gate arrays: faster time to market, lower inventory risk, easy design changes, faster delivery, and second sources.
-The higher price per bit is offset by the elimination of inventory and production risks.
+Many of the reasons for the use of EPROMs are the same as those for the use of programmable gate arrays: faster time to market.